rohall/ghost-simple-photo/README.md

 The simple theme for photo blogging with [Ghost](http://github.com/tryghost/ghost/).

-## How to display photos only in a Ghost post listing

-If you're an editor / just want to post photos:
+## If you're an editor / just want to post photos

-Simply create a new post with an image as the first piece of content.
+Install the theme and create a new post with an image as the first piece of content.
 You may add additional content under the image.
 It will be displayed on the posts page, but not on the listing page.

+## How to display photos only in a Ghost post listing (theme developers)

 In your theme:
 Use the following code to display only an image for each post